• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 These Crispy Meringue Shards are a little sensitive so be patient with these guys.
 Add the shards to the baking just before serving, not hours before.
 If they are left too long they soak up the moisture of the air and your baking and become limp and sad.
-That is not the desired effect.
+Apart from that, if you can make a merenge (meringue), you can make these dramatic decorations.

 Videography and photography by Sarah Henderson.